 The A. Monteux orange flower water from France has a very floral fragrance, almost like a perfume.
 It is sweet to the nose with hints of citrus.
 The flavour is slightly sweet and tastes like its aroma.
 There is hints of orange flavours.
 Basically, if you were to eat a flower petal, that’s what this would taste like.

-The middle eastern orange flower water is from Lebanon and is labeled as orange blossom water.
+The middle eastern orange flower water is from Lebanon and is labelled as orange blossom water.
 The nose is definitely more orange and citrus like with an earthiness.
 The flavour is earthy and subtly medicinal (in a good way) without any bitterness.
 There is no sweetness on the tongue either.
 It’s unique and is different to the A. Monteux orange flower water.

 For our purposes, the version from France is best for cocktails, but if you have a tough time locating this product, the middle eastern version will work.
-The french version better because you really aren’t trying to add much flavour to the cocktail, it’s mostly for aroma.
+The French version better because you really aren’t trying to add much flavour to the cocktail, it’s mostly for aroma.

 So with a little help from orange flower water, you can up the aroma factor on a cocktail.
 However, use only a drop or two as this stuff has a very strong scent.
 Just like when someone is doused in perfume, more isn’t always better.
 Also, a drop or two is unlikely to change the flavour profile of your cocktail very much, so it may be an option for some modern mixologists.
 Orange flower water and other floral waters give bartenders more options when creating great cocktails.
 The combination of taste, texture and aroma are what really make a good drink.